akka/alpakka-kafka/docs/src/main/paradox/atleastonce.md

 Why can't we commit the offsets of bad messages as soon as we encounter them, instead of passing them downstream?
 Because the previous offsets, for messages that have deserialized successfully, may not have been committed yet.
 That's possible if the downstream flow includes a buffer, an asynchronous boundary or performs batching.
 It is then likely that some previous messages would concurrently be making their way downstream to a final committing stage.

 Note that here we assume that we take the full control over the handling of messages that fail to deserialize.
-To do this, we should not ask for the deserialization to be performed by the commitable source.
+To do this, we should not ask for the deserialization to be performed by the committable source.
 We can instead create a `ConsumerSettings` parametrized by byte arrays.
-A subsequent `collect` can deserialize and skip bad messages.
-Alternatively a `map` stage can be used should we wish to propagate downstream some information about the bad messages, such as their committable offsets.
+A subsequent `map` can deserialize and use `ProducerMessage.PassThroughMessage` to skip bad messages.

-If bad messages are rare, it might be acceptable to never commit their offsets directly and instead rely on the commit of the next deserializable message to eventually advance the partition beyond the bad messages.
-This preserves at-least-once semantics, but can lead to more frequent duplicated handling of bad messages on restarts.
-However that handling may not have very important effects: it might simply be logging the message.